Meeting with me

 A 50 minute session costs £72.

-For reiki and other holistic therapies, please get in touch so that I can give you a fee for the specific treatment, and length of treatment, you would like.
+For holistic sessions, trainings and group sessions, please get in touch so that I can give you a fee for the specific treatment, and length of treatment, you would like.

 Ellie's Story